A 100% Volunteer, 501(c)(3) NonProfit - 83-2270178

-We will provide scholarships for the students in Tarrant County that typically get overlooked for scholarships.
+We will provide scholarships for the students in need anywhere, but primarily in North Texas, that typically get overlooked for scholarships.
 Our criteria will allow the student applicants to submit a project based on their skills and talents, not only their GPA.
 A low GPA will not disqualify a student from earning a scholarship.
 If the student applicant follows the directions and put forth a quality effort, we hope to award scholarships to a number of students who may have been typically overlooked or ineligible.

 Our Foundation will also provide an organized forum for volunteering a few times a year to give back to the local North Texas Community.